COVID-19 vaccinations summary

 A graph showing how many COVID vaccinations are happening each week.
 A graph showing how many COVID vaccinations are happening each week.
 A graph showing how many COVID vaccinations are happening each week.

-This chart shows the count of vaccinations administered in a given week from the COVID-19 Immunisation Register.
 Note some records are entered in the register at a later date than the immunisation was received.
 This means that the figures for a given date may move for some time after that date.

 Adverse events following immunisations (AEFI)